Hajiyevrehman/Low_level_training_classifier/README.md

 On Testing Data: The ReLU-based feature mapping might generalize better on the testing data, indicated by its lowest error rate in the graph.
 Conclusion

+# Note

+The project might have some error, I will try to fix the problems soon.

 Best Performing Function: ReLU function generalizes best followed by sigmoid, identity, and sinusoidal functions.
 Feature Importance: Adding more features helps significantly if L is low, but excessive features can lead to overfitting.